gbcolborne/ner_eval/README.md

 The systems may be trained and tuned on in-domain data, out-of-domain data or both.
 See `exp/test_scripts/exp.cfg` for details.

+Some information on this project can be found in the slides (PDF file) in this directory.

 ## Requirements